Muhammad: Early life

-The name Muhammad means "praiseworthy" in Arabic and it appears four times in the Quran.
-He was also known as "al-Amin" (lit. 'faithful') when he was young; however, historians differ as to whether it was given by people as a reflection of his nature or was simply a given name from his parents, i.e., a masculine form of his mother's name "Amina".
+The name Muhammad means "praised" in Arabic and it appears four times in the Quran.
+He was also known as "al-Amin" (lit.
+'Assured') when he was young; however, historians differ as to whether it was given by people as a reflection of his nature or was simply a given name from his parents, i.e., a masculine form of his mother's name "Amina".
 Muhammad acquired the of Abu al-Qasim later in his life after the birth of his son Qasim, who died two years afterwards.